cortexproject/cortex/docs/configuration/config-file-reference.md

       # CLI flag: -experimental.tsdb.bucket-store.index-cache.memcached.max-get-multi-batch-size
       [max_get_multi_batch_size: <int> | default = 0]

+      # The maximum size of an item stored in memcached.
+Bigger items are not
+      # stored.
+If set to 0, no maximum size is enforced.
+      # CLI flag: -experimental.tsdb.bucket-store.index-cache.memcached.max-item-size
+      [max_item_size: <int> | default = 1048576]

+    # Compress postings before storing them to postings cache.
+    # CLI flag: -experimental.tsdb.bucket-store.index-cache.postings-compression-enabled
+    [postings_compression_enabled: <boolean> | default = false]

+  # Duration after which the blocks marked for deletion will be filtered out
+  # while fetching blocks.
+The idea of ignore-deletion-marks-delay is to ignore
+  # blocks that are marked for deletion with some delay.
+This ensures store can
+  # still serve blocks that are meant to be deleted but do not have a
+  # replacement yet.Default is 24h, half of the default value for
+  # -compactor.deletion-delay.
+  # CLI flag: -experimental.tsdb.bucket-store.ignore-deletion-marks-delay
+  [ignore_deletion_mark_delay: <duration> | default = 24h0m0s]

 # How frequently does Cortex try to compact TSDB head.
 Block is only created if
 # data covers smallest block range.
 Must be greater than 0 and max 5 minutes.
 # CLI flag: -experimental.tsdb.head-compaction-interval